Alvor1991/PP2-Online-Quiz/README.md

-Post click answer | Once an answer is selected, all other answers will be disabled and a Next button will appear.| PASS Next Button | Clicking on the Next button will bring the user to the next question.| PASS Progress Bar | The progress bar updates as each question is completed.| PASS Score Counter | The score counter updates as each question is completed| PASS Home Icon | Clicking on the home icon button will bring the user back to the Welcome Modal.| PASS Title Change | Once user moves to question 2, the quiz title will change from 'Let the Quiz Begin!' to 'Music Quiz'.| PASS
+Post click answer | Once an answer is selected, all other answers will be disabled and a Next button will appear.| PASS Next Button | Clicking on the Next button will bring the user to the next question.| PASS Progress Bar | The progress bar updates as each question is completed.| PASS Score Counter | The score counter updates as each question is completed.| PASS Home Icon | Clicking on the home icon button will bring the user back to the Welcome Modal.| PASS Title Change | Once user moves to question 2, the quiz title will change from 'Let the Quiz Begin!' to 'Music Quiz'.| PASS